Try The Mathematical Tripos

 Figure 1: Cartesian Geometry by Van Schooten rarebooks

-Again he returns to the math department to ask for a new book, and they are all still immersed in Cartesian geometry so Newton, despite being told it was a very difficult book, borrows a 1659 two volume Latin translation of Descartes La Geometrie by van Schooten called Geometria, a Renato des Cartes with appendices and commentary by his students.
-This book was considered the state of the art of 17th century analytical geometry, it would be like reading a graduate text today by a leading expert that had an appendix full of lecture notes and PhD student dissertations.
+Again he returns to the math department and despite being told it was a very difficult book he borrows a 1659 two volume Latin translation of Descartes La Geometrie by van Schooten called Geometria, a Renato des Cartes with appendices and commentary by his students.
+This book was considered the state of the art of 17th century analytical geometry it would be like reading a graduate text today written by a leading expert that had an appendix full of their student PhD dissertations.

 Newton's notes which you can read online show him trying to generalize any math he read which often would lead him into algebraic corners where he would get stuck as there didn't exist at the time methods to solve/simplify.
-He seemed to assume everything he read was a special case of something more general such as the insight that integration is the reverse operation of differentiation so there must only be a theory of derivatives somewhere waiting to be discovered.
+To Newton all this math was just a means to an end of understanding the natural science topics he originally wrote down as 37 headings in his notes.

-Descartes' La Geometrie is filled with little comments of encouragement as he was afraid nobody would read his work if it was too long so everywhere there is these reassurences like 'don't worry reader the following isn't too hard' or insisting the reader figure out a problem themselves to not deny them of the satisfaction he found figuring it out himself.
-The different copy Newton buys has all these comments left in tact and Newton misunderstands, or the translation is incorrect, one of these comments by Descartes about the equation of curves stating 'it is easy' to find everything you want to know about a curve from it's equation and the reader need not be bothered by a lengthy demonstration when in fact this is an unsolved problem.
-Newton can't figure out this supposedly simple exercise in Descartes' book so breaks down the equation of a curve into many headings in his notebook and tries to generalize which led to him creating his own advanced analysis well beyond any other mathematician at the time.
+The geometry appendix is filled with little comments of encouragement as he was afraid nobody would read his work if it was too long so everywhere there is these reassurences like 'don't worry reader the following isn't too hard' or insisting the reader figure out a problem themselves to not deny them of the satisfaction he found figuring it out himself.
+The different copy Newton buys has all these comments left in tact and Newton misunderstands, or the translation is incorrect, one of these comments by Descartes about the equation of curves stating it is easy to find everything you want to know about a curve from it's equation and the reader need not be bothered by a lengthy demonstration when in fact this is an unsolved problem.
+Newton can't figure out this supposedly simple exercise in Descartes' book so breaks down the equation of a curve into many headings in his notebook and begins to generalize which led to him creating his own advanced analysis well beyond any other mathematician at the time or any mathematician for the next 200 years actually.
+A misprint invented modern calculus because Newton was annoyed he couldn't figure it out.
+Edit: maybe Descartes knew the power of forcing the reader to figure out everything for themselves and lied in his book hoping someone would solve it.

-In April 1664 Newton has been a subsizar for three years and has to apply for a new scholarship at Trinity College where he first meets the Lucasian Professor Isaac Barrow who examines him on Euclid and finds he knows nothing about geometry.
-However Barrow had also worked on infinitesimals and apparently had invented some of calculus himself but not noticed if you read the book The Geometrical Lectures of Isaac Barrow.
-The author found in Barrow's notes he definitely had a kind of proto-calculus worked out but didn't seem to notice or care about it's analytical importance enough to write a treatise about it.
-Through these conversations no doubt Barrow recognized the potential of Newton and unlike modern day academia where he would have tried to squash Newton and sabotage his work he becomes Newton's mentor and starts giving him work to do like helping to publish Barrow's books and giving Newton all his research on infinitesimals.
-Barrow also helps Newton obtain his scholarship in exchange for the agreement Newton attend his lectures on geometry and learn the importance of Euclid.
+In April 1664 Newton has been a subsizar for three years and has to apply for a new scholarship at Trinity College where he first meets the Lucasian Professor Isaac Barrow who examines him on Euclid and finds he knows nothing about classical geometry.
+Barrow had also worked on infinitesimals and apparently had invented some of calculus himself but not noticed if you read the book The Geometrical Lectures of Isaac Barrow.
+The author found in Barrow's notes he definitely had a kind of proto-calculus worked out.
+Newton attends his lectures on Euclid and then laments that he didn't learn geometry before analysis as geometry is a way of doing math where you can reason without needing to do calculations.
+An example of this is in his published Cambridge lectures Universal Arithmetic where he shows with geometry how imaginary roots must occur in pairs.

 The plague shuts down the school from the summer of 1665 to spring of 1667 and Newton returns home, makes himself an office by building bookshelves for his now large library and spends all his time doing research with his new analytical tools building them into modern calculus.
 Describing his activities during the second plague year: "I am ashamed to tell to how many places I carried these computations, having no other business at the time, for then I took really too much delight in these inventions".
 There is notes he kept of calculating a logarithm to it's 52nd decimal point.
-This is basically the end of story for Newton's analysis research, sometime during the pandemic years he is satisfied with his calculus and abandons research in math to pursue his other questions in his notebook.
-There is a lot of notes about how tedious it was to do calculations before he came up with his analysis so we can assume he became satisfied that he had all he needed.
+This is basically the end of story for Newton's analysis research, sometime during the pandemic years he is satisfied with his binomial theorem and calculus thus abandons research in math to pursue lens making for optics research.
+There is a lot of notes about how tedious it was to do calculations before he came up with his analysis.

 "Comparing today the texts of Newton with the comments of his successors, it is striking how Newton’s original presentation is more modern, more understandable and richer in ideas than the translation due to commentators of his geometrical ideas into the formal language of the calculus of Leibnitz" -Vladimir Arnold 1990